stevencombs/retrocombs.github.io/_posts/mega65/2022-02-23-c64-on-mega-livestream.md

 ## B-Side Commodore C64 Demos and Games

 In the full version of the livestream, while loading the demos and games, I share tips and tricks to make the MEGA65 experience better.
 You can [view that video here](https://www.buymeacoffee.com/retroCombs/e/57346).
-Below is a list of the demos and games I share and a few thoughts and links.
+Below is a list of the demos and games I share along with thoughts and links.

 **Trap Demo** - As we learned during the live stream, the [Trap demo](https://csdb.dk/release/?id=18000) recreates music from the 1970s [Jeff Wayne's Musical Version of: The War of the Worlds](https://amzn.to/36qCtnH).
 Scroll to 3:30 on the soundtrack to hear the original music.
 Sci Fi fans who have not heard this music should take a listen.
 I found it interesting and oh so cool.
 It’s a true rock opera for the Sci Fi fan!